-- Motivating, integrated listening material - Achievable tasks but with an increasing level of challenge - Exposure to longer listenings and a wide variety of accents - Exposure to authentic and colloquial spoken language For most students, listening is still the hardest skill and it is vital that listening material is both interesting and provides the right level of challenge.
-English File Upper-intermediate introduces some unscripted authentic listening alongside more controlled material in the main lessons to provide challenge and support appropriate to the level.
-These expose students to a wider variety of language, accent and speed of speech with achievable but challenging tasks.
+- Motivating, integrated listening material - Achievable tasks but with an increasing level of challenge - Exposure to longer listenings and a wide variety of accents - Exposure to authentic and colloquial spoken language

+For most students, listening is still the hardest skill and it is vital that listening material is both interesting and provides the right level of challenge.
+American English File Level 4 introduces some unscripted authentic listening alongside more controlled material in the main lessons to provide challenge and support appropriate to the level.
+These expose students to a wider variety of language, accent, and speed of speech with achievable but challenging tasks.
 The Colloquial English lessons give students practice in listening to unscripted authentic speech.
 On Online Practice, for each File students can find further listening practice related to the topic.
-They can also access the listening activities from every lesson, to practise in their own time, and to read the script to check anything that they have found difficult.
+They can also access the listening activities from every lesson, to practice on their own, and to read the script to check anything that they have found difficult.